Panther-lair - Pitt looking to maintain momentum

 Conversely, Wake Forest is riding a six-game losing streak and is winless in the ACC.
 Pitt comes into this matchup as the favorite, and a team towards the top of the ACC standings, while Wake Forest will look to play spoiler against the Panthers.

 In recent seasons, it has been Pitt looking to pull upsets against some of the top teams in the league.
-Now, the Panthers enter this contest in a position none of these current players have been in their careers.
+Now, the Panthers enter Saturday's meeting in a position none of these current players have been in during their careers.

-Pitt head coach Jeff Capel has reminded his players of where they came from, according to Toney.
+Pitt head coach Jeff Capel has been constantly reminding his players of where they came from, according to Toney.

 “That’s just something to motivate you to look back on,” he said.
 “And every time you have a bad practice or something like that, you’ve got to look back on something like that and that feeds you and makes you want to keep pushing and stay hungry for more.”